Paul Abrahamian

-Paul Raffi Abrahamian is an American reality television personality and clothing designer, born in Tarzana, California.
-Abrahamian is best known for his appearances in the United States reality television show Big Brother and related spin-offs.
+Paul Raffi Abrahamian is an American reality television personality and clothing designer, best known for their appearances in the United States reality television show Big Brother and related spin-offs.
+They also appeared on the third season of House of Villains.

 Early life and education

-Abrahamian was born in Tarzana, Los Angeles, California.
-He is of Armenian and Russian descent.
+Abrahamian was born in Los Angeles, California, and raised in the Tarzana neighborhood.
+They are of Armenian and Russian descent.
 Abrahamian attended Pepperdine University and received a degree in philosophy.

 Big Brother

-From 2016 to 2018, Abrahamian appeared in five consecutive seasons of Big Brother, three times in the parent series and three times in spin-offs.
-Abrahamian is the first HouseGuest to have twice reached the final two of the competition without winning.